Skip to main content

 Bybit is primarily a cryptocurrency exchange, but it has expanded into derivatives and copy trading.
 If your focus is digital assets rather than traditional forex pairs, Bybit offers deep liquidity across hundreds of crypto pairs with competitive funding rates.

 Spot and derivatives trading fees start at 0.1% for makers and 0.06% for takers at higher volume tiers.
-The platform handles high volatility well—we experienced zero downtime during the March 2026 market sell-off.
+The platform is built to handle high-volatility periods with deep order-book liquidity.

 We also evaluated dozens of other brokers.
 For those focused specifically on tight spreads, see our dedicated guide to low spread forex brokers.